4409 EAST WEST HIGHWAY

 - St. Thomas More Medical Complex: An extremely large but well-rated nursing home in Hyattsville that is 2.8 miles (8-minute drive) from Crescent Cities.
 It is owned by NMS Healthcare which also owns four other Maryland nursing homes.

-- Doctors Community Rehabilitation and Patient Care: This facility is comparable with Crescent Cities on the metrics, scoring the same on staffing, higher for its health inspection, but lower for its quality measures.
+- Doctors Community Rehabilitation and Patient Care: Yet another Genesis owned nursing home, this facility is comparable with Crescent Cities on the metrics, scoring the same on staffing, higher for its health inspection, but lower for its quality measures.
 Located in Lanham, two miles from Crescent Cities, this facility also got the overall Medicare rating of 4 stars.
 It is less than 5 miles and a 12-minute drive from Crescent Cities.

 Do you have a possible nursing home lawsuit against this Riverside nursing home or another elder care facility in Baltimore?
 The reality is that some of the worst nursing home care in Maryland is in Prince George's County.
 Is this a bad nursing home?
 No, it is not.
 But the inspection report shows mistakes at Crescent Cities are not uncommon.
 If you or someone you love has been harmed as the result of a mistake at this or any other nursing home, call Miller & Zois today at 800-553-8082 or get an easy, free no obligation case review.
 We can counsel you and your family on your options for settlement or a lawsuit and how to get the compensation and justice you deserve for the unnecessary harm that has been done.More Information